DOV-Vlaanderen/saga-watem/docs/description.md

 ## LS-factor

-The L-factor can be computed according a number of formula's
+The L-factor can be computed according a number of formula's, these are explained below.
+The formula for the computation of the Upslope Area is given at the end of this section.

 ### Moore & Nieber (1989)